n3dst4/gumshoe-fvtt/README.md

 Now you can create a new world and choose this as the system.

-If you've been using the precusor to the system, Trail of Cthulhu Unsanctioned, see [UPGRADING](./UPGRADING.md) for info about how to upgrade existing worlds to this new system.
+If you've been using the precusor to the system, "T**** of Cthulhu Unsanctioned", see [UPGRADING](./UPGRADING.md) for info about how to upgrade existing worlds to this new system.

 ## Using the built-in game systems

-The system comes preconfigured for **Trial of Cthulhu**.
+The system comes preconfigured for **Path of Cthulhu**.
 If that's what you want to play, you can skip this section and move ahead to [Making PCs](#making-pcs).

 If you want to use one of the other built-in systems, open the Settings sidebar tab and look for the **INVESTIGATOR System Settings** button.
 Click this to open the configuration.
 You can ignore 90% of this window and just choose one of the presets at the top!
 If you want to tweak the other setting can can do so.